-As a combination department, the Dickinson Fire Department has Full-Time firefighters,also known as Career Firefighters and Volunteer Firefighters.
+As a combination department, the Dickinson Fire Department has Full-Time firefighters,also known as Career Firefighters and Part-Time Firefighters.
 Both are required to have certain training and level of certification.

 Dickinson Unique Labor Force

-The department has refined the volunteer responses in order to limit the impact on primary jobs, but continues to rely heavily on the volunteer firefighters to ensure adequate resources and manpower are available at an incident.
+The department has refined responses in order to limit the impact on primary jobs, but continues to rely on the Part-Time firefighters to ensure adequate resources and manpower are available at an incident.

-Volunteers are assigned their duties quarterly.
+Duties are assigned quarterly.
 This means that throughout each month a rotation of five Alert Crews takes responsibility for the initial response.

 Also, there is a nightly rotation that the volunteers are a part of to ensure an adequate 24-hour response.